-For the first quarter of 2022, we reported a comprehensive loss of \$5.0 million, which consists of \$3.1 million in operating expenses and \$1.9 million for Trilogy's 50% share of Ambler Metals' operating loss.
+For the first quarter of 2022, we reported a comprehensive loss of \$5.0 million, which consisted of \$3.1 million in operating expenses and \$1.9 million for Trilogy's 50% share of Ambler Metals' operating loss.
 In the first quarter of 2021, we reported a comprehensive loss of \$4.5 million which consisted of \$3.4 million in operating expenses and \$1.1 million for Trilogy's share of Ambler Metals' operating loss.
-When compared to the first quarter of 2021, our pro rata share of the joint venture's operating loss was \$0.8 million higher for the first quarter of 2022 as the current quarter includes predevelopment costs incurred by Ambler Metals for the Ambler Access Project.
-The \$0.3 million decrease in operating expenses for the first quarter of 2022 versus the comparative was primarily due to a decrease of \$0.2 million in stock-based compensation during the current quarter.
+When compared to the first quarter of 2021, our pro rata share of the joint venture's operating loss was \$0.8 million higher for the first quarter of 2022 as it included pre-development costs incurred by Ambler Metals for the Ambler Access Project.
+The \$0.3 million decrease in operating expenses for the first quarter of 2022 versus the comparative was primarily due to a decrease of \$0.2 million in stock-based compensation during the first quarter of 2022.
 The remaining \$0.1 million in cost reduction was spread over the general and administrative, investor relations, professional fees and salaries cost categories.